ed-kung/CSUN-Econ-433/index.md

 ### Meetings

 - Section 01:
-    - Lectures: Tu 7:00pm - 8:15pm @ Bookstein 1232
-	- Labs: Tu 8:30pm - 9:45pm @ Bookstein 2129
+    - Lectures/Labs: Th 7:00pm - 9:45pm @ Bookstein 2212

 ### Office Hours

-- Tu 2:30pm - 3:30pm @ Bookstein 4252
+- Th 4:30pm - 5:30pm @ Bookstein 4252

 ### Course Organization

-This course meets once a week, in-person.
-The first half of each class session will usually be a lecture, while the second half will be a lab.
-Attendance is checked and required.
+This course meets for one 150 minute session each week, in-person.

 ### Grading

-- **Attendance (10%)**

-    Attendance in this class will be checked.
-Everyone starts with full credit (10 pts).
-You can miss one class for any reason, without penalty.
-Every subsequent absence will deduct 2 pts from your attendance score, to a minimum of zero.

-- **Professionalism (10%)**
+- **Participation (15%)**

-	I am generally very lenient and flexible with students who are showing effort.
-However, if you act unprofessionally, I will not hesitate to call you out on it.
-Examples of unprofessional behavior include: repeated tardiness, lazy effort on assignments, not paying attention in class, and leaving the class early without notifying me beforehand.
-Everyone starts with full credit for professionalism (10 pts), but points may be deducted for unprofessional behavior.
+    You are expected to participate in class.
+You earn participation credit for answering questions, asking questions about the lecture, or offering thoughts and opinions about the material.

+	- Each student can earn a maximum of 1 participation credit per lecture.
+	- The first 3 participation credits during the semester are worth 5% of the final grade each.
+	- Participation credits after the first 3 are worth 1% extra credit each, up to a maximum of 5.

+	You are encouraged to participate regardless of whether you need additional credits.

 - **Homework Assignments (20%)**

-    Weekly homework assignments will consist of one or more of the following items:
+    Weekly homework assignments will consist of a variety of activities, including reading assignments, writing assignments, and online Canvas quizzes.

-	- A reading assignment (textbook chapter or article).
-	- A discussion assignment related to the assigned reading.
-The discussion will be held on Packback, an online discussion platform.
-	- An online Canvas quiz.

 - **Lab Assignments (20%)**